jc-cr/coral_in_tree_VL53L8_i2c/README.md

 ## Run the application

-I recommend using a tty-to-usb adapter to connect to the Coral Dev Board.
+I recommend using a USB to Serial adapter to connect to the Coral Dev Board.
 Using one your can view the serial output with the following command:

 ```bash